What Counts as Experience

 - Engaging a community of low-income families via a 15-week nutrition education curriculum designed to supplement their weekly free food share

-- Helping to implement the day-to-day activities for affordable housing community centers.
-Developing and implementing wellness programs for youths and adults living on the properties.
+- Helping to implement the day-to-day activities for affordable housing community centers, and developing and implementing wellness programs for youths and adults living on the properties

-- Designed and taught lesson plans on local plant life for 1st graders
+- Designing and teaching lesson plans on local plant life for 1st graders

-- Completed an 11 week Mosaic Internship with the National Park Service
+- Completing an 11-week Mosaic Internship with the National Park Service

 You are also encouraged to list other leadership experiences, such as:

-- Proposing, planning, and executing all details of 2 separate weeklong service trips focused on the issues of hunger, homelessness, and food justice, leading groups of 8-10 volunteers and connecting with 20+ organizations.
+- Proposing, planning, and executing all details of two separate weeklong service trips focused on the issues of hunger, homelessness, and food justice, leading groups of 8-10 volunteers and connecting with 20+ organizations

 What Counts as Training?